District Capacity Assessment (DCA)

 MiMTSS Technical Assistance Center and the State Implementation and Scaling-up of Evidence-based Practices (SISEP) Center developed the current version of the DCA.
 SISEP is a national technical assistance center funded by the U.S. Department of Education’s Office of Special Education Programs (OSEP).

 A trained District Capacity Assessment Administrator helps a district implementation team complete the DCA.
+The DCA administrator is responsible for:

 • Baseline administration: District teams can administer the DCA before they begin installing district infrastructure to: